 - Set aside or refrigerate until ready to use.
 I refrigerate for one hour prior to using.

 - Cake can be stored frozen up to 2 months.
-Leave out on the counter to soften for 30 minutes before slicing.
+Once frozen, leave out on the counter to thaw for 30 minutes before slicing and serving.